The Tracey Ullman Show: Writing

-While the Fox network was liberal when it came to the material it would allow the show to put on, by 1989, after controversy stemming from Married... with Children, the network's standards and practices department began monitoring the scripts and kowtowing to advocating groups.
-A sketch consisting of a nun (played by Ullman), a priest, and last rites was pulled midproduction.
-Producers were given the option of either watering down the skit or not doing it at all.
+While the Fox network was quite permissive when it came to the material it would allow on the air, by 1989, following controversy over an episode of Married... with Children, the network's standards and practices department began closely monitoring the show's scripts.
+A sketch consisting of a nun (played by Ullman), a priest, and the last rites, was pulled mid-production.
+Producers were given the option to either water down the skit or not do it at all.
 Ullman had no problem with the piece.
-Brooks responded: "They're smart enough to know that they can't have a bland network that responds every pressure and be successful ...
+Brooks responded: "They're smart enough to know that they can't have a bland network that responds to every pressure and be successful ...
 If we really believe a piece should be broadcast, then we will take a stand.
 We do care about doing characters accurately and in them taking a comic view of life, but when censorship interferes with that, we've got to scream."

 Format

-A typical episode of The Tracey Ullman Show consists of two or three sketches (or playlets) featuring Tracey Ullman playing an array of characters, along with her supporting cast of Julie Kavner, Dan Castellaneta, Sam McMurray, Joseph Malone, and in season three, Anna Levine.
-The final sketch of the night usually includes a musical or dance number featuring Ullman either solo or with other members of the cast.
+A typical episode of The Tracey Ullman Show consists of two or three sketches (or playlets) featuring Ullman playing an array of characters, along with her supporting cast: Julie Kavner, Dan Castellaneta, Sam McMurray, Joseph Malone, and in season three, Anna Levine.
+The final sketch of each episode usually includes a musical or dance number performed solely by Ullman or with the rest of the cast.
 Paula Abdul was responsible for choreographing all of the show's dance routines.
 Interstitial cartoon shorts ("Dr. N!Godatu", "The Simpsons") were featured before and after each commercial break.

 The show's producers toyed with the format during the show's first season.
 A variety act was added and then scrapped by the third episode.
 Ullman began opening the show as herself by episode five; this was dropped altogether by season three in favor of an elaborate opening title sequence.

-The final segment of all four seasons has Ullman, clad in a pink robe, delivering a closing monologue to the studio audience before ending the show with her signature catchphrase, "Go home!
-Go home!" and dancing as the credits roll.
-She chose the phrase "Go home," because she could not think of anything clever for the ending.
-Her closing monologue is, "Oh, you got sore bums.
-Go home!"
+The final segment of all four seasons has Ullman, clad in a pink terrycloth bathrobe, delivering a closing monologue to the studio audience before shouting her signature catchphrase, "Go home!"